A wireless card requires only a PCIe x1 slot – which also happens to be the smallest in physical size and throughput rate.

 Why is x1 Sufficient for a Wireless Card?

-This has all to do with bandwidth requirement of the card.
-The bandwidth requirement of a WiFi 6 card does not even saturate a single PCIe 2.0 lane, let alone that of version 3.0 and 4.0.
+This has all to do with the bandwidth requirement of the WiFi card.
+The bandwidth requirement of a WiFi 6 card does not even saturate a single PCIe 2.0 lane, let alone that of versions 3.0 and 4.0.

-The transfer speed of PCIe slot differs from version to version.
-Currently, the most common PCIe version is the Version 3.0.
-However, on older or entry level motherboards you may find some slots operating at Version 2.0 as well.
+The transfer speed of the PCIe slot differs from version to version.
+Currently, the most common PCIe version is version 3.0.
+However, on older or entry-level motherboards, you may also find some slots operating at Version 2.0.

-As seen in the table above PCIe Version 3.0 has a transfer speed of about 1 GB/sec per lane.
-This is sufficient to support the transfer speed requirement for the wireless add in cards.
-Why? let us look at an instance:
+As the table above shows, PCIe Version 3.0 has a transfer speed of about 1 GB/sec per lane.
+This is sufficient to support the transfer speed requirement for the wireless add-in cards.
+Why?
+Let us look at an instance:

-An average PCIe WiFi 6 card promises speed of 2.4 Gbps on 5 GHz frequency.
-2.4 Gigabits per second equals 300 MegaBYTE per second.
+An average PCIe WiFi 6 card promises a speed of 2.4 Gbps on 5 GHz frequency.
+2.4 GigaBITS per second equals 300 MegaBYTE per second.
 Note the difference between bits and bytes.
 They are NOT the same thing.

-So while the very old and ancient PCIe x1 v1.0 with their 250 MB/s throughput rate cap may not be sufficient to handle the newer gen WiFi 6 speed to its max capability the rest of the generations of PCIe slots are more than sufficient to handle WiFi 6 cards.
+So while the ancient PCIe x1 v1.0 with its 250 MB/s throughput rate cap may not be sufficient to handle the newer gen WiFi 6 speed to its max capability, the rest of the generations of PCIe slots are more than enough to manage WiFi 6 cards.

-But, you should also note that installing the WiFi card in a larger PCIe slot will not give any kind of performance boost to it.
+But you should also note that installing the WiFi card in a larger PCIe slot will not give it any performance boost.

-Plus, doing so would mean that you will have to sacrifice a precious larger PCIe slot that can otherwise be used for larger expansion cards like RAID controllers or SSD Add In Cards.
+Plus, doing so would mean you must sacrifice a larger PCIe slot that can otherwise be used for more extensive and demanding expansion cards like RAID controllers or SSD expansion cards.

-For instance, a PCIe x16 is the largest slot available on a consumer grade motherboard.
+For instance, a PCIe x16 is the largest slot on a consumer-grade motherboard.
 If you occupy that with a WiFi card that requires a mere x1 slot, you will have wasted a card that can be used for a graphics card instead.